 Uncle Dan’s solution

 To sync across different operating systems, Adobe Acrobat Reader might be a solution for him.
-It’s available, for free, on the iPad and Windows.
+It’s available for free on the iPad and Windows.
 The Adobe Document Cloud is free storage for syncing your documents (in the app) across different devices.
 It works the same way iCloud syncing does, in that, you can have the same notes on your iPad, iPhone and Macbook.
-The only difference is that Adobe Document Cloud also syncs to your Android and Windows as well.
+The only difference is that Adobe Document Cloud also syncs to your Android and Windows devices.

 Setting up your iPad

 To sync your documents in Adobe, you have to Save to Document Cloud to upload them to Adobe Document Cloud.
 You can view these under Files > Documents Cloud in the application.
 There is no fast way to move all your documents from Notability to Adobe Acrobat.
-You have to export them, one-by-one, as a PDF, then once in Abode, save each of them to Document Cloud.
+You have to export them, one by one, as a PDF.
+Then, once in Adobe, save each of them to Document Cloud.

 You can’t do this for a lot of documents, it’s tiring.
 Adobe Acrobat Reader, therefore, can’t completely replace Notability, since moving your documents is such a tedious task.
 You can only do this for those documents you want to annotate on your Windows PC.

 Ropsie: Yes, Acrobat also lacks handwriting capabilities that Notability has, that is another reason it can’t replace it.
 But, you’ll be able to access your calendar and make changes to it, in Adobe (on any device).
 So, for your Calendar, you have to use Adobe, not Notability.
-Which solves one problem, but leaves the issue of reading your other notes that are currently in Notability.
+This solves one problem but leaves the issue of reading your other notes that are currently in Notability.

 Uncle Dan: For a Windows PC, this is also the easiest way to read your notes from Notability.
 But it’s limited to accessing files you can’t update.
 It’s a setup you can only use with notes that you no longer edit.
-Notability’s link sharing feature works better in this case.
+Notability’s link-sharing feature works better in this case.
 You can create a link, which you can save to a GTD app (that you can access on all devices).
-You can use Microsoft to-do, Google task or Google Calendar to create tasks with links to your notes.
+You can use Microsoft To Do, Google Tasks, or Google Calendar to create tasks with links to your notes.

 Ropsie: That is actually a smart setup, Uncle Dan.
 That way, when you update your notes in Notability, you don’t have to share another document!